alphagov/gds-tech-learning-pathway/CONTRIBUTING.md

 * since this guide is public, please avoid any personally identifiable information in any contributions

 If you're not sure about anything, email us at gds-tech-learning-path-discuss (at) digital.cabinet-office.gov.uk to ask.

+## Awesome_bot

+[Awesome_bot](https://github.com/dkhamsing/awesome_bot) scans all markdown files for dead links, including relative links.
+If it finds any, the CircleCI build will fail.